adrienruault/pokerface/README.md

 The idea of this project is to use reinforcement learning to create an AI able to play poker.

+## Requirements

+The software runs with python3 and the following python packages are needed:

+- numpy

 ## gameframework

 `gameframework` is a package that allows to emulate poker games.